Color rendering of light sources

 Many computational simulations have been performed and, at the level of subjective visual impression, appear to confirm the ideas used in the CQS.
 However, a series of thorough and well-controlled vision experiments are necessary to test, improve upon, and validate the computational analyses.
 Experiments testing observers’ chromatic discrimination and hue perception of illuminated objects will be complemented by subjective rankings of naturalistic scenes.
 Current experiments are also testing the relationship between illuminance and object chroma.
 Since the CQS is intended to be a metric of overall color quality, the data from several types of experiments will be used to assess and improve its performance.
 Experiments are currently being conducted on color quality and the CQS using the Spectrally tunable lighting facility.

 The CQS is being proposed to CIE TC 1-69 “Colour Rendition by White Light Sources.”
-This committee is tasked with recommending a new assessment procedure for evaluating the color rendering/quality properties of light sources and is chaired by Wendy Davis.
+This committee is tasked with recommending a new assessment procedure for evaluating the color rendering/quality properties of light sources.